Shuttle bus: Door-to-Gate and Door-to-Door shuttles

 Door-to-Gate and Door-to-Door shuttle services provide flexible airport transfers by collecting passengers directly from private residences, hotels, or other designated addresses and transporting them to airport terminals.
 This model differs from standard airport shuttles, which typically operate fixed routes between transit hubs and airports.

 In Europe, services like Shuttle Direct and Ziptransfers operate similar pre-booked door-to-door transfer services, targeting both airport routes and tourist destinations.
 These platforms partner with local transport providers to offer flexible private or shared rides.

 These services are especially useful in regions with limited public transport access to the airport and are often recommended by airports themselves or integrated into their mobility platforms.

 Shuttle buses around the world

 Australia

-In Australia, shuttle buses are used to transport students from transport hubs (such as train stations or bus stations) to their universities.

-In Melbourne, several of these operate: the most used is Route 601, which transports students from Huntingdale station to Monash University, Clayton campus.

-In Brisbane, the most popular university shuttle is route 134, which transports students from Queen Street bus station via Griffith University Mount Gravatt campus to Griffith University Nathan campus.

-Typically, these university shuttles are express and will only serve educational precincts or major stops along the route.
-These buses also tend to have a special livery showing which university they serve.

-Shuttle buses in Australia may also be used to connect airports to city centres: for instance Melbourne's Skybus connects Melbourne Airport to Southern Cross Station in Melbourne's central business district.
-The Kinetic Group subsidiary also operates airport shuttles in several cities across Australia, such as Hobart.
+Shuttle buses in Australia are used to connect airports to city centres: for instance Melbourne's Skybus connects Melbourne Airport to Southern Cross Station in Melbourne's central business district.
+The Kinetic Group subsidiary operates airport shuttles in several other cities across Australia, such as Hobart.
+Shuttle buses are also used to transport students from transport hubs (such as train stations or bus stations) to their universities.